rafaeloliveiralopes/SkillScan/README.md

 - Simple **keyword heuristics** for skill extraction (PT/EN).
 - CLI only (no Web UI / API yet).

-For technical scope, I/O and Definition of Done, see `projectbrief.md`.
+For technical scope, I/O and Definition of Done, see `project-brief.md`.
-For purpose, problems and personas, see `productcontext.md`.
+For purpose, problems and personas, see `product-context.md`.
-For the offline/PDF policy, see `ADR-0001-offline-and-pdf-policy.md`.
+For the offline/PDF policy, see ADR `0001-offline-and-pdf-policy.md`.

 ---